 6. Glean email copy from organic sources

 One of the methods used to write email content that converts easily is to shape your content around data sources from user-driven platforms like forums and review sites.
-These sources reflect organic attitudes, helping your glean ideas of what excites, frustrates, motivates, and impact the decision making of your target markets.
+These sources reflect organic attitudes, helping your glean ideas of what excites, frustrates, motivates, and impacts the decision-making of your target markets.

 You then formulate email copy based on user-generated content shared by real consumers to make your brand appear more in touch with consumers and more responsive to their needs.
 Another benefit of using organic sources is that you don’t have to invest much effort into creating copy.
 Your subscribers will still find your content well-researched and insightful as their problems, needs, and actionable insights are covered.